ayush-270/CortexX-AI-Model/README.md

 Contributions are welcome!
 Feel free to submit a pull request or open an issue for any suggestions or improvements.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-For further inquiries or support, please contact [your-email@example.com].
+For further inquiries or support, please contact [ayush27.work@gmail.com].
 Enjoy using CortexX!